Reaper-ai/AdventOfCode2024/README.md

 ## Day 8
 ### Part 1 :
-For each pair of antennas , calculated the antinodes using _section formula_ if they where in-bound of the map considered them for calculating result
+For each pair of antennas, calculated the antinodes using **section formula**, if they where in-bound of the map, considered them for calculating result
 ### Part 2 :
-For each pair go on generating antinodes this they go out of bounds, use set to track only unique antinodes
+For each pair went on generating antinodes till they go out of bounds, used a ```set``` to track only unique antinodes

 ## Day 9
 ### Part 1 :